Whonki/Bullet-Hell-Title/README.md

   <summary>FEATURES</summary>

 - Multitudes of bosses
-- Friendship-oriented dating-sim experience!
+- ***WIP*** Friendship-oriented dating-sim experience!
 Make friends along the way with FOUR DIFFERENT PEOPLE!
 (Maybe a fifth?)
+  - BUY NEW WEAPONS FROM FRIENDS YOU MAKE ALONG THE WAY!
+  - SO MANY GUNS!
+  - SWORDS!
+  - SWORD-GUNS!!!
+  - My brain crashed.
-- BULLET HELL GO BRRR
+- (HOPEFULLY) A BRUTAL BULLET HELL OF PAIN AND SUFFERING AND MISERY!!!!
 - Extremely cheesy storyline
 - A blood bath, killing friends you made, one by one until you're alone in a world where god died.
 - **IT'S SO F!%#@ING PINK!!!!!**